opentensor/developer-docs/docs/btcli-permissions.md

 ## Requirements for `btcli` functions
 ### Coldkey

-Your primary, fully privileged key; important for all users.
-Should be handled on a maximum security **coldkey workstation** only, to avoid catastrophic loss or malicious actions if compromised.
+Your coldkey is your primary, fully privileged key; important for all users.
+This key should be handled on a maximum security **coldkey workstation** only, to avoid catastrophic loss or malicious actions if compromised.

 See [Coldkey and Hotkey Workstation Security](../getting-started/coldkey-hotkey-security).